celestiaorg/celestia-app/pkg/proof/README.md

 When creating a [PayForBlob](https://github.com/celestiaorg/celestia-app/blob/v1.0.0-rc2/proto/celestia/blob/v1/tx.proto#L16-L31) transaction, the blob data is separated into a set of [shares](https://celestiaorg.github.io/celestia-app/specs/shares.html).
-This set of shares is used to generate a *share commitment* which commits to that data.
+This set of shares is used to generate a *share commitment* which commits to the data contained in the PFB, i.e., the blob.

+### Share commitment generation

 Generating a *share commitment* starts with laying the shares into a [merkle mountain range](https://docs.grin.mw/wiki/chain-state/merkle-mountain-range/) structure.
 For example, if the blob contains six shares, the following structure will be generated: